 News & Specials–Vivace 2025

-Neuro Retreat for sustainable performance & well-being from November 8 to 9, 2025
+Neuro Retreat from November 8–9, 2025

-Nutrition and sports on November 9, 2025
+Nutrition and Exercise on November 9, 2025

-1 night in the booked room category
+1 night’s stay in the booked room category

 ––––––

-1 rich breakfast buffet from 7:00 a.m. to 10:30 a.m.
+1 hearty breakfast buffet from 7:00 a.m. to 10:30 a.m.

 ––––––